ch4zm/interesting-blaseball-games/Readme.md

 ## Output Formats

-This command line utility enables output in two formats: tables formatted for the command line, or html (to stdout or to a file).
+This command line utility enables output in three formats: tables formatted for the command line, html (to stdout or to a file), or markdown tables (to stdout or to a file).

-By default the tool will print tables formatted for the command line.
-However, if the `--html` flag is added, the tool will dump out the tables in HTML format using the pandas DataFrame function `to_html()` under the hood.
+By default, the tool will print tables formatted for the command line.

+If the `--html` flag is added, the tool will dump out the tables in HTML format using the pandas DataFrame function `to_html()` under the hood.
 If the `--output` flag specifies a filename, the HTML for all the tables is in that file.

+If the `--markdown` flag is added, the tool will dump out tables in a format suitable for Markdown documents.
+If the `--output` flag specifies a filename, the Markdown for the tables will be in that file.

 ## Configuration Examples